SimonSubokLee/ston-docs-son/admin/https.kr.rst

 This method uses the `SNI(Server Name Indication) <http://en.wikipedia.org/wiki/Server_Name_Indication>`_ expansion field of SSL/TLS.
 When the client requests an SSL connection from the server, the target virtual host should be specified like the Host header of an HTTP request.
 This is the most delicate method, but there are some compatibility issues.
-The following lists clients that does not support SNI.
+The following lists clients that do not support SNI.
 (source: `Wikipedia - Server Name Indication <http://en.wikipedia.org/wiki/Server_Name_Indication#Client_side>`_ ).

 - Internet Explorer (any version) on Windows XP or Internet Explorer 6 or earlier